lukethacoder/luke-secomb-simple/README.md

 ### `photos`

 Drop full size images (straight out of lightroom) into the `./.photos` directory.
+Its a smart idea to rename the files/slugs before running this script.
 Run the `pnpm photos` script to auto optimise, extract EXIF data, create a blurHash and save metadata to a boilerplate markdown file.
 This file will still require some edits, but most of the heavy lifting has been sorted.

 Once completed, images will be moved to the `./.photos-completed` folder.